Walk to School: History of the campaign in Britain

 2005 The 2005 theme was all about health.
-In May, children took pieces of a Skeleton jigsaw to school, and put it together in the playground.
+In May 2005, children took pieces of a skeleton jigsaw to school, and put it together in the playground.
 Almost 1.5 million children took part in the May Walk to School week.

-In October, school children gathered in Southwark, Devon, Manchester, Calderdale and Conwy to form giant heart shapes.
-The message was not only that Walking to School is good exercise for the heart, but also how much the children love walking to school!
+In October, schoolchildren gathered in Southwark, Devon, Manchester, Calderdale and Conwy to form giant heart shapes.
+The message was not only that Walking to School is good exercise for the heart, but also how much children love walking to school.

-The stunt received national TV coverage across the UK, interviewing the Campaign Coordinator and many of the children, too.
+This stunt received national TV coverage across the UK, featuring interviews with the Campaign Coordinator and some of the children involved.

-2006 The 2006 theme was about the adventure and independence that pupils can get from walking to school.
+2006 The 2006 theme was about the adventure and independence that pupils can derive from walking to school.
 The May Walk to School Week campaign featured ten giant jigsaws, each telling the story of a child's walk to school.
-Children took home a piece each, and then put them together in the playground to build the whole story.
+Children took home a piece each, then put them together in the playground to assemble the whole story.

-In Summer 2006, the campaign unveiled its new mascot.
-After ten years, the old brand was looking a little tired, and it was time for Strider, the Walk to School foot, to make his mark.
+In Summer 2006, the campaign unveiled its new mascot: 'Strider', an orange foot with a smiling face, who was intended to encourage even more children to join the Walk to School programme, which was simultaneously rebranded as the national 'WOW' scheme.

 October 2006 was the first ever International Walk to School Month.
-The month of activities meant it fitted around school holidays across the globe, as well as giving people time to "develop the walking habit".
-Over 10 million pupils, across 40 countries took part.
+The month of activities meant it fitted around school holidays across the globe, as well as giving people time to, "Develop the walking habit".
+Over ten million pupils took part, across forty countries.

-International Walk to School Day is on 5 October in 2016.
+2016 International Walk to School Day took place on 5 October in 2016.
+The initiative has since been promoted annually.